Paski Vineria Popolare

 The two-storey venue on Oxford Street comprises a bar and bottle shop on ground level, inspired by the enotecas and bottecas of Italy.
 On the menu are a dozen meats and about the same number of cheeses from Australia, Italy and France.
 Bite-sized dishes include oysters, olives and pancetta-wrapped mussels, skewered and grilled.

 Upstairs at the restaurant, Paski Sopra (sopra translates to “above” in Italian), there’s an à la carte menu of handmade pastas, seafood and more.
 It’s tiny, but a thoughtful design has helped create intimate spaces, with windows overlooking Oxford Street.
 Here you’ll find rare and special wines, in addition to what’s available downstairs.
-On Wednesday nights the space is used to host tastings.

 As for the name, it refers to De Maria’s Border Collie (named after the Cantina Giardino wine label), who features in the massive artwork upstairs created by Turin-based artist Gianluca Cannizzo.
 It’s based on Leonardo da Vinci’s The Last Supper, but this version depicts a wine-fuelled celebration with vino-filled glasses being enthusiastically swilled, and Paski sitting in front of the table, on a floor strewn with broken bottles.